+Notice has been given as required by LAR(c)(3)(a)(i); and

 - a.
-Notice has been given as required by LAR (c)(3)(a) (i); and - b.
-Notice has been attempted as required by LAR (c)(3)(a) (ii), where appropriate; and - c.
-The time to answer by any person asserting a right of possession or any ownership interest in the property has expired; and - d.
+Notice has been attempted as required by LAR(c)(3)(a)(ii), where appropriate; and - b.
+The time to answer by any person asserting a right of possession or any ownership interest in the property has expired; and - c.
 No answer has been filed and no one has appeared to defend on behalf of the property.